 Introduction

 Kamala Devi Harris (1964-) became the 49th Vice President of the United States on January 20, 2021.
-She is the first woman, first Asian-American, and first African-American to hold this position.
+She was the first woman, first Asian-American, and first African-American to hold this position.

 Early Career